Version2Software/cdk-examples/api-gateway/api-s3/README.md

 # Assumptions
 1. You have an AWS account.
 2. You have generated an access key and secret key for an IAM account.
 Using root account access keys is strongly discouraged.
-3. You have created an EC2 key pair.
 3. You have used "aws configure" to configure a default profile (stored in ~/.aws/config and ~/.aws/credentials).

 # Installation